WLCSD FOUNDATION

 Playground

-Equipment for the Early Learning Center and the Elementary School always needs to be updated and maintained.
+Equipment for the new Early Learning Center will be needed.
+The Elementary School playground equipment always needs to be updated and maintained.

 CURRENT BOARD OF TRUSTEES